Guinness Irish Soda Bread

 Sodium bicarbonate is alkaline (hence the slightly salty taste) and interacts with acid to release carbon dioxide, which thus expands the batter and helps it to rise without the addition of yeast.
 We’re able to swap out the buttermilk for beer because both are acidic — buttermilk comes in with a pH around 4.5, while Guinness has a pH of 3.7 (citation).

 You probably also realize that buttermilk has a higher fat content than beer.
 The lower fat works just fine in this recipe, but the dough will be really wet.
-It’s very wet with the buttermilk as well (should you decide to go that route), but it’s really wet with the Guinness.
+It’s wet using regular buttermilk as well (should you decide to go that route), but it’s really wet with the Guinness.

 If you’re thinking “Julie, this recipe is terrible!
 It’s so soupy – there’s no way this will turn into bread!” you’re right on track.
 Form a soupy loaf-shaped mound, bake away, and perfect Guinness Irish soda bread will come out of your oven in an hour… promise!